-- A shared vision and endorsed Strategic Plan for the development, establishment and growth of the BPACC and Cultural Precinct aligned with the City of Busselton Community Strategic Plan and the community's aspirations for the future. - Aligned marketing, programming, financial, utilisation, community, commercial and artistic objectives. - Versatility and adaptability to achieve the performances, conferences, meetings, events and incentive travel market revenues and attendances forecast. - Appropriately resourced and effective audience development, event attraction, marketing and community engagement plans. - An exceptional experience only attainable at the BPACC and in the Cultural Precinct, highly valued by our community and visitors to the region. - The BPACC's integration with the Cultural Precinct, enhancing the heritage environment and adding to the vibrancy of the area for a diverse customer experience. - Connection and interface with the foreshore to attract increased visitation and duration of stay. - Enough high quality staff with the right skills, experience, values and motivation. - A cohesive stakeholder reference group working collaboratively in the best interest of the whole complex. - Strongly connected with industry and other centres; arts, culture, tourism, business events market. - Clear operating policies and procedures including risk appetite to guide investment decisions.
+- A shared vision and endorsed Strategic Plan for the development, establishment and growth of the BPACC aligned with the City of Busselton Community Strategic Plan and the community's aspirations for the future. - Aligned marketing, programming, financial, utilisation, community, commercial and artistic objectives. - Versatility and adaptability to achieve the performances, conferences, meetings, events and incentive travel market revenues and attendances forecast.

+- Appropriately resourced and effective audience development, event attraction, marketing and community engagement plans. - An exceptional experience only attainable at the BPACC, highly valued by our community and visitors to the region. - Integration with the Cultural Precinct, enhancing the heritage environment and adding to the vibrancy of the area for a diverse customer experience. - Connection and interface with the foreshore to attract increased visitation and duration of stay. - Enough high quality staff with the right skills, experience, values and motivation. - A cohesive stakeholder reference group working collaboratively in the best interest of the whole complex. - Strongly connected with industry and other centres; arts, culture, tourism, business events market. - Clear operating policies and procedures including risk appetite to guide investment decisions.